rirolab/rirolab.github.io/graduate.markdown

 1. Fill out a <a href="https://docs.google.com/forms/d/1fbOFI3ML3-3dVU44x4nC6wAQklnbhPCmnANIR2IJSFc/viewform?gxids=7628&edit_requested=true"> <U>pre-interview form</U></a>.
 If you are qualified, you will get a contact within 2 weeks.
 2. Get an interview with Dr. Park.

-We prefer undergrads, who collaborated with us through individual studies or interships before.
+We prefer undergrads, who collaborated with us through individual studies or internships before.